tektoncd/website/content/en/blog/2022/graduation/index.md

 In March 2022, thanks to the the sponsorship of the CDF, Tekton completed an [independent security audit][security-audit].

-Later that year, Tekton achieves the [OpenSSF Best Practices badges][openssf-badge] for its six core components.
+Later that year, Tekton achieved the [OpenSSF Best Practices badges][openssf-badge] for its six core components.

 ## Long Term Support

-In October 2022 the Tekton community defines its [policy for long term support (LTS)][lts-policy]:
+In October 2022 the Tekton community defined its [policy for long term support (LTS)][lts-policy]:

 > The Tekton project maintains four release branches for each project, created